mappmechanic/learning-cordova/README.md

 During development, for a hybrid app we do not want it to be redeployed on the device everytime.
 In this scenario we can use cordova serve to host the app on a local dev web server and browse it on the browser during development:

 `cordova serve`

+#### *Step 7:*
+In order to compile our app and generate builds, we can run the compile command for a specific platform or without any platform to compile for all.

+`cordova compile`